David Lisnard: Mayor of Cannes, 2014–present

 Lisnard ran for mayor of Cannes in the 2014 French municipal elections.
 He was endorsed by the former President of France, Nicolas Sarkozy, who had visited Cannes for a concert by his wife Carla Bruni.
 In the first round, he took 48.8% of the vote, narrowly missing out on the majority to win outright; the second-place candidate Philippe Tabarot was also from the Union for a Popular Movement (UMP).
 In the second round, he took 59% of the vote and was elected.

 In July 2016, Lisnard was one of several French mayors to ban the burkini.
 He said that the "ostentatious" religiosity of the swimwear was likely to disrupt public order due to recent terrorist attacks in France.
 The following month, France's highest court, the Conseil d'État, suspended the burkini bans.
 The court said that personal freedom could not be restricted unless the risks to public safety were proven.
 In June 2018, Cannes City Council was ordered by a court to reimburse the €11 fine given to a burkini wearer in August 2016.

 In the 2020 French municipal elections, Lisnard was re-elected with 88.1% of the votes in the first round.
 The result gave his party all 49 seats on the city council.

 In June 2021, Lisnard launched on a national scale his party New Energy, which he had set up upon becoming mayor in 2014.
 That November, he was elected president of the Association des maires de France with 62.34% of the votes.

-In the Republicans' 2025 leadership election, Lisnard endorsed Bruno Retailleau to succeed Éric Ciotti as the party's new chair.
+At the start of 2025, Lisnard announced his intention to run in the 2027 French presidential election, provided that the Republicans' primary be extended to a single candidate for the entire centre-right and right.
+In the Republicans' 2025 leadership election, he endorsed Bruno Retailleau to succeed Éric Ciotti as the party's new president.

+In the 2026 local elections, Lisnard was re-elected with 81.11% of the vote in the first round, with his nearest rival from the National Rally on 11.66%.
+Days later, he quit the Republicans, alleging that their candidacy process for the 2027 presidential election was "rigged" against his suggestion for an open primary.

+On September 3, 2026, David Lisnard stated: "It is obvious that we must reinstate the offense of illegal stay in France.
+This offense was repealed in 2012.
+It is absurd.
+Clearly, the Constitution must be revised to break free from the stranglehold of European case law, enabling us—like many other democracies—to set quotas and decide whom we welcome.
+The right to determine one's own population is fundamental to a nation.
+That is self-evident...
+It is also obvious that we must establish visa and detention processing centers outside European borders".